pingcap/tidb-bench/abm/docs/tables.md

 # ABM Tables

-This is an introduction for tables inside the Aggregate Benchmark(ABM).
+This is an introduction to tables inside the Aggregate Benchmark(ABM).

 ## Common Schemas